lgarron/folderify/README.md

 Note:

 - There is currently no simple way to set an icon that will automatically switch between light and dark when you switch the entire OS.
-You can only assign one icon to a folder.
+You can only assign one version of an icon to a folder.
 - Dark color scheme is only supported for macOS 11.0 (and later) right now.

 ## Tips